carneiroDotDev/demo_maps_websocket_locations/README.md

-# demo_maps_websocket_locations
+# IoT Machine Monitor

-SPA to mark locations on a map that change their data via websocket
+A real-time application for visualizing and monitoring IoT connected devices on a map.